captn3m0/captn3m0.github.com/pages/dnscrypt.md

 permalink: /dnscrypt/
 ---

 I have a DNSCrypt server running out of a Digital Ocean droplet in BLR1 region.
 If you are within India, this might be a nice DNS server to use.
-Runs with DNSCrypt support (queries to upstream are encrypted), and uses [Quad9](https://www.quad9.net/) resolvers.
 This is running on a small DigitalOcean server, so I'd recommend using this only for personal machines (and not enterprise setups).

 Connection details are: